Table of Contents

 RF is measured by the number of cycles in a wave completed over one second.
 This unit is called hertz (Hz) and measures the cycles per second.
 A hertz is a cycle per second.
 But think about a wave and how it goes up and down like a roller coaster, with each full loop being one cycle.

-Radio waves can travel at thousands to millions, or even billions of cycles per second (kilohertz, megahertz and gigahertz).
-As frequency increases wavelength decreases and vice-versa.
+Radio waves are so interesting.
+They are also so fast.
+Radio waves can travel at thousands to billions of cycles per second.
+According to radio frequency and wavelength rules, if we increase the radio frequency, wavelength decreases and if we decrease the radio frequency, radio wavelength increases.
 A one MHz wave (meaning it cycles one million times a second) has a wavelength of around 300 meters, enabling it to travel over longer distances at its lower frequency.
 In contrast, the FM radio station is using a 100-MHz wave (which has only a 3-meter wavelength and therefore travels stupid short distances).
 The fact that frequency and wavelength are reciprocally related is key to understanding why the various types of radio waves are used for different purposes.

 Short-range communication, like Wi-Fi or mobile phones, uses high frequencies and long range communication, such as AM radio or ham radio use low frequencies.
 And so if you’re talking to a friend down the street, or reading about how well does a new ham radio perform then it’s critical what frequency you choose when trying to find that middle ground in distance and clarity.